14 March 2023

 It’s also worth noting that members who are in or close to retirement are likely to still be invested for some time, depending on their individual goals and circumstances.
 Staying focussed on the long term provides a more realistic perspective of superannuation investment returns.

 By staying invested in a diversified portfolio, your super may have more opportunity to grow over time.
-If a member had invested in AustralianSuper’s Balanced option 20 years ago without making any additional contributions since, they would have more than quadrupled their retirement savings3:
+If a member had invested in AustralianSuper’s Balanced option 20 years ago without making any additional contributions since, they would have more than quadrupled their retirement savings:

 Check your super with the AustralianSuper app